xrdocs/8000/_tutorials/cisco-8000-npu-traps-telemetry-gnmi.md

 </code>
 </pre>
 </div>
 As of today, there is no equivalent of [[embedded_tag]] on Telegraf for gNMI plugin.
-While gNMI dynamic tagging should provide this feature, ‘tag_only = true’ extra config doesn’t work for this model.
+While gNMI dynamic tagging should provide similar feature, ‘tag_only = true’ extra config doesn’t work for this model.
 Issue #11007 was raised.
 {: .notice--info}

-Another option is to use Grafana [Transformation](https://grafana.com/docs/grafana/latest/panels/transform-data/ "Grafana transformation") and provide a hard-mapping between trap-id and trap-string inside the dashboard.
-A sample JSON example is attached here.
+To get NPU traps name in the legend, another option is to use Grafana [Transformation](https://grafana.com/docs/grafana/latest/panels/transform-data/ "Grafana transformation") and provide a hard-mapping between trap-id and trap-string inside the dashboard.
+A sample dashboard JSON example is attached here.

 ## NPU Traps Policing in Action
 To hit NPU traps and see policing in action, an IPv6 ACL dropping all traffic is configured on a lab router interface.
 A traffic generator is used to send 1M pps of IPv6 traffic.
 This is what can be observed on the dashboard: